chrc-exhibit/chrc-interactive-river/location.md

 `Audio File` is the actual audio file of the item.
 MP3 is the preferred format for balancing quality and file size.
 Audio items that do not have an audio file will be ignored.

 `Thumbnail` is a 425x200 pixel image that shows in the sidebar.
-If the image supplied has different dimensions, it will be cropped and scaled to fit.
+If the image chosen has different dimensions, it will be cropped and scaled to fit.

 `Title` shows in the sidebar as well as the audio player.
 If `Title` is omitted, the filename of the `Audio File` will be used instead.